 Communities across the country are taking steps to expand opportunities for what is commonly referred to as "missing middle housing"-or in simple terms, housing types between duplexes on one end and multifamily apartments on the other.
 Allowing the construction of these new types of housing in the zoning code is a critical piece of the housing diversity and affordability puzzle.
-However, because many communities, like Fort Collins, are quickly approaching buildout, it is equally-if not more important-to allow the conversion of existing buildings to include both missing middle housing and accessory dwelling units.
-Ensuring that a community's zoning code supports the expansion of housing options through new construction, infill and redevelopment, and adaptive reuse-ensures that incremental progress in expanding the housing supply can be made on all fronts, even as land supply, market demand, and community preferences change over time.
+However, because many communities, like Fort Collins, are quickly approaching buildout, it is equally-if not more important-to allow the conversion of existing buildings to include both missing middle housing options through new construction, infill and redevelopment, and adaptive reuse-ensures that incremental progress in expanding the housing supply can be made on all fronts, even as land supply, market demand, and community preferences change over time.
 While the mechanics of allowing a broader range of housing types in a code is straight-forward, the political and neighborhood dynamics associated with this process can be extremely challenging.
 As such, each community's approach varies.
 Some recently updated codes that have addressed these issues include: